The REAL cost of financial advisors

 Who should consider paying an advisor?

-In my humble opinion the only people who should ever be paying money to professional advisors of any kind (including myself) are people that fall into two categories, or perhaps both:
+In my humble opinion the only people who should ever be paying money to professional advisors of any kind (including myself) are people that fall into one of three categories, or perhaps a few of them:

 1) They want a higher than 7% return.
-A buy & hold portfolio, even one that includes dollar cost averaging or dividends, will not yield more than 7% a year long-term.
+A buy & hold portfolio, even one that includes dollar cost averaging or dividends, when factoring both bull and bear markets will likely not yield more than 7% a year long-term.
 To be honest, given that stocks are near all time highs and the 35 year bond bull market of the past is over, it's likely going to be worse than 7%.
 In order to beat that, you will have to pay someone with a track record of outperforming the market to assist you.
+I will stress though, a proven track record, not just someone who makes claims on social media.

 My goal is providing a higher return with lower fees